Five Guys: History

-The first location outside North America opened in the United Kingdom in July 2013, in London on Long Acre in Covent Garden.
-The chain now has more than 150 restaurants in the UK.
+The first location outside of North America opened in the United Kingdom on July 4th, 2013, in London on Long Acre in Covent Garden.
+The chain now has more than 170 restaurants in the UK.
+In 2023 they celebrated their 10th Anniversary in the United Kingdom.

 Five Guys also has locations in the Middle East and has continued to expand in Europe.
 In late 2017, Five Guys opened its first restaurants in Germany, with a branch in Frankfurt and another in Essen.

+Five Guys opened its first Korean store in Gangnam, Seoul, at 11 a.m. on June 26, 2023, with a countdown shout.
+As of 2024, there are a total of four branches in Seoul.

 Five Guys Enterprises has several affiliated companies that are not part of a consolidated group, but are under common ownership.
 Five Guys Operations was founded in 2012, Five Guys Holdings was founded in 2007.
 Five Guys Foods UK Limited was incorporated on March 12, 2013.
 FGE International, FGO International BV, and FG Coöperatief U.A. are based in Amsterdam.
 FGH International C.V. is located in Bermuda.

-The company has a 39,900 sqft headquarters in Lorton, Virginia, overlooking the Occoquan and Potomac Rivers, that was specially designed to convey the corporate brand.
+Five Guys had a 39,900 sqft headquarters in Lorton, Virginia, overlooking the Occoquan and Potomac Rivers, that was specially designed to convey the corporate brand.
 According to the architect, "The lobby mimics the typical Five Guys restaurant with red and white tile, tall tables, Freestyle Coke machine and signature peanut boxes."
+In 2023, they moved their headquarters to a new location in Alexandria, Virginia.

 On September 24, 2020, the first Five Guys location with a drive-through window opened in Surfside Beach, South Carolina.
 The franchisee retained it from the former business in the building in light of COVID-19 pandemic safe practices.

 In September 2021, Five Guys opened their first location in Australia.
 The chain also has plans to expand into New Zealand.

-In November 2022, Five Guys announced the relocation of their corporate headquarters to the Carlyle neighborhood of Alexandria, Virginia.
+In November 2022, Five Guys announced the relocation of their headquarters to the Carlyle neighborhood of Alexandria, Virginia.

+In November 2025, Five Guys announced that it would open their first restaurant in Denmark, at Fisketorvet, a shopping mall in Copenhagen.